Nimamotiee/MechaCar_Statistical_Analysis/README.md

 Per the above, the only individual lot that we must reject would be Lot 3 as the p-value of 0.04 is lower than our assumed alpha of 0.05.

+## Deliverable #4
+### Study Design: MechaCar vs Competition

+* What metric or metrics are you going to test?

+The following metrics would be tested:

+Safety Feature Rating: Independent Variable
+Current Price (Selling): Dependent Variable
+Drive Package : Independent Variable
+Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable Resale Value: Independent Variable
+Average Annual Cost of ownership (Maintenance): Independent Variable MPG (Gasoline Efficiency): Independent Variable

+* What is the null hypothesis or alternative hypothesis?
+Null Hypo- The pricing is appropriate based on performance of key factors.
+Alt Hypo- The pricing is not appropriate based on performance of key factors.

+* What statistical test would you use to test the hypothesis?
+And why?

+Multiple Linear Regression

+* What data is needed to run the statistical test?
+Key performance data for MechaCar and its competitors over the past 5 years.
+Pricing related to the cars being compared.